 Suffering from fall allergies?
 Come see us.

-If you’re experiencing any of the allergic reactions discussed above, or want to know how to better manage your allergies, please make an appointment with Westchester Health to see one of our allergy/immunology specialists.
+If you’re experiencing any of the allergic reactions discussed above, or want to know how to better manage your allergies, please call (914) 232-1919 to make an appointment with one of our Westchester Health allergy/immunology specialists.
 Along with you, he/she will determine the best course of treatment and/or medication, and order any necessary tests so that hopefully, you’ll soon be able to enjoy the fall season, every year.
 Whenever, wherever you need us, we’re here for you.